Medieval Theories of Obligationes

 This set of rules guarantees that positio is “consistent” in each of the following three, progressively stronger senses:

-Nevertheless, on Burley’s theory positio fails to be “consistent” in another sense:
+Yet on Burley’s theory positio fails to be “consistent” in another sense:

 As an example of this failure, let p and q be contingent propositions neither of which logically implies the other, and let the respondent know that q is false whereas he does not know the truth value of p.
 Then:

 |I posit that p or q.

-|Step 1:||p||I doubt it.||The positum implies neither p nor not-p.
-Step 1 is therefore irrelevant.
-Thus, since the respondent does not know its truth value, he must doubt it.|
+irrelevant.
+Thus, since the respondent does not know its truth value,

 |Time is up!|

-Clearly positio on Burley’s theory is a very peculiar kind of disputation.
+Clearly, positio on Burley’s theory is a very peculiar kind of disputation.

 Burley’s theory of positio was not the only one.
 Another account seems to have originated with a certain Roger Swyneshed, who wrote an Obligationes probably sometime after 1330 and certainly before 1335 (Spade ).
-This alternative theory was recognized by Robert Fland, a mid-fourteenth century author about whom very little is known.
-Fland reports both Burley’s theory and Swyneshed’s theory, calling them the “old response” and the “new response,” respectively.
+This alternative theory was recognized by Robert Eland, a mid-fourteenth century author about whom very little is known.
+Eland reports both Burley’s theory and Swyneshed’s theory, calling them the “old response” and the “new response,” respectively.
 He does not choose between them, but simply tells the respondent to pick whichever one he likes (Spade , §20).
 Richard Lavenham, on the other hand, a later-fourteenth century author contemporary with John Wyclif, accepts Swyneshed’s version of positio outright.
 A certain John of Wesel from mid-fourteenth century Paris also shows knowledge of Swyneshed’s views (John of Wesel ).
 Nevertheless, Swyneshed’s views seem to have generated some controversy.
 For instance, Ralph Strode, in the later-fourteenth century (roughly contemporary with John Wyclif), heatedly rejected features of Swyneshed’s theory, as did Peter of Candia and the Logica magna attributed to Paul of Venice (Spade [1982a], pp. 337–39).